 Trump says he could meet North Korea's Kim at DMZ

-OSAKA, Japan -- President Donald Trump on Saturday invited North Korea's Kim Jong Un to shake hands during a possible visit by Trump to the demilitarized zone with South Korea.
+OSAKA, Japan -- President Donald Trump has invited North Korea's Kim Jong Un to shake hands during a possible visit by Trump to the demilitarized zone with South Korea.

-Trump is scheduled to fly to South Korea later Saturday after he concludes meetings at the Group of 20 summit in Osaka, Japan, including with the president of China.
+Trump is scheduled to fly to South Korea Saturday at the end of the Group of 20 summit in Osaka, Japan.

 He tweeted Saturday morning that afterward: "I will be leaving Japan for South Korea (with President Moon).
 While there, if Chairman Kim of North Korea sees this, I would meet him at the Border/DMZ just to shake his hand and say Hello(?)!"

-Trump's summit with Kim in Vietnam earlier this year collapsed without an agreement for denuclearizing the Korean Peninsula.
+Trump's summit with Kim in Vietnam earlier this year collapsed without an agreement to denuclearize the Korean Peninsula.

-As he left the White House for Asia earlier this week, Trump was asked whether he'd meet with Kim while he is in the region.

-"I'll be meeting with a lot of other people ... but I may be speaking to him in a different form," Trump said.